butla/bultrowicz.com/cv/curriculum_vitae.en.md

 - working with AWS, GCP, and DigitalOcean clouds
 - implementing Continuous Delivery with the help of Gitlab CD (Jenkins in the past)
 - proficiency in GIT
-- in-depth debugging
 - exposure to building front-end with ReactJS
+- able to work within just the terminal, without a graphical environment
 - Linux system administration

-## Soft skills (TODO)
+## Soft skills

+- working in and coordinating a Scrum or Kanban team
 - teaching developers through thorough code reviews
-- non-threatening communication???
-- analysing incentive structures in the teams and seeing pathologies there?
-- Working in and coordinating a Scrum or Kanban team.
-\cvitem{--}{Knowledge of software legal compliance and licensing issues.} (to się pojawiało w intelu)
+- knowledge of software legal compliance and licensing issues

-My communication style: direct, open, striving for ego-less.
-If we are to make amazing things happen together, we need to be aware of many things.
-We need lots of accurate data to make good predictions and chart a course.
-So I'm all for being truthful.

-## Noteable conference talks

-\cventry{July 2016}{TDD of Python microservices}{\textsc{EuroPython 2016}}{}{}{Presentation of tools (some implemented by me) and solutions that enable Test-Driven Development of Python microservices.
-Told from the perspective of a maintainer of a single service.
-Available on YouTube.}
-\cventry{July 2015}{Python microservices on PaaS done right}{\textsc{EuroPython 2015}}{}{}{A a collection of tips and practices that allow to have a successful microservices-based project.
-Concerns development, testing and work organization.
-There's a slight focus on Python.
-Available on YouTube.}
+- analyzing tensions between teams within a project (do the teams have incentive to really cooperate?)

 ## Experience